Isaacva8/Tartuski-Arcade/Settings.md

 - At the bottom we place the selection of games with a circular scroll, and a selector frame that tells you what game we are watching.
 - We place the background cover photo with opacity.

+## At this point we have a file that includes everything we have explained before